tatendamawango/AI/README.md

 # Artificial Intelligence Labs

-This repository contains a collection of AI-focused laboratory works developed during the *Introduction to Artificial Intelligence* course at Kaunas University of Technology.
+This repository contains a collection of AI-focused works.
 Each notebook demonstrates key concepts in data analysis, forecasting, machine learning, and probabilistic modeling.

 ---